 Tamale Northern, Ghana Travel Guide

-Northern Ghana's savannah landscape features opportunities for wildlife encounters and outdoor exploration.
+Northern Ghana's savannah landscape features opportunities for wildlife experiences and outdoor exploration.

 Limited within Tamale.
-Mole National Park (day trip/overnight) features easy-to-moderate walking safaris with armed rangers for immersive wildlife proximity.
+Mole National Park (day trip/overnight) features easy-to-moderate walking safaris with armed rangers for all-encompassing wildlife proximity.

 Mole National Park, 2-3 hours from Tamale, is a premier destination for savannah wildlife.
 Home to elephants, antelopes, baboons, warthogs, and diverse birdlife.
 Options for vehicle safaris (Game drives) and walking safaris with rangers.
 Dry season (Nov-Mar) is ideal.